vectordotdev/vector/rfcs/2021-05-17-7469-load-balancing-k8s-aggregators.md

 ## Scope

 Load balancing will be a concern for any `sink` or `source` supported by Vector; some of which can use a general solution (ex: load balancing for our HTTP based `sinks`) and some of which are specific to the component (ex: Kafka `source`/`sink`).
-Due to the breadth of the topic, this RFC will focus on three specific cases for load balancing while also giving consideration to future adoption for other components.
+Due to the breadth of the topic, this RFC will focus on three specific cases for load balancing to Vector aggregators in Kubernetes, while also giving consideration to future adoption for other components.

 * Vector agent to Vector aggregator
 * Datadog agent to Vector aggregator
 * Syslog agent to Vector aggregator

+## Out of Scope

+* Scaling the Kafka `source`
+* Scaling and load balancing on platforms other than Kubernetes

 ## Motivation